davidt0x/py-spike-recorder/README.md

 ```

 If you want to launch the SpikeRecorder application alongside either of the experiments
-below then pass the invoke them with the `--spike-reord` option.
+below then invoke them with the `--spike-reord` option.

 ## Iowa Gambling Task